devopsacademyau/academy/classes/03class/aws/README.md

 The service can be found at Services > Compute > EC2 > Load Balancing > Load Balancers > Create Load Balancer > ALB

 An ALB can serve as a single point of contact for clients and distribute traffic across multiple targets, such as EC2 Instances, in multiple Availability Zones.
-When creating an ALB you will have to chose from 2 different types and in which Availability Zones your LB will be available:
+When creating an ALB you will have to choose from 2 different types and in which Availability Zones your LB will be available:

-- internet-facing: routes requests from public internet to targets
+- internet-facing: routes requests from the public internet to targets
 - internal: routes requests only from clients to targets using private IP addresses

 Basically an ALB has two main components: listeners and target groups.